GoogleCloudPlatform/blueprints/catalog/acm/README.md

 # ACM blueprint

 A blueprint to install Anthos Config Management (ACM) on an existing GKE cluster.
-The installation is done by enrolling the cluster into GKE Hub Membership and turning on and configuring the ACM feature.
+The installation is done by enrolling the cluster into GKE Hub Membership, enabling and configuring the ACM feature.

 ## Setters